xiaojxkevin/clash-for-ubuntu/README.md

 # clash-for-ubuntu

-A repo that set up `Clash For Windows` as an application in Ubuntu 22.04
+A repo that set up `Clash For Windows` as an application on Ubuntu 22.04

 ## Download